mark-claypool/saucer-shoot-dragonfly/README.txt

 SAUCER SHOOT
 Mark Claypool (WPI)

-Version of Saucer Shoot game from Dragonfly tutorial that works with a basic Dragonfly (no optional elements implemented).
+Version of Saucer Shoot game from Dragonfly tutorial that works with the Dragonfly core (no optional elements implemented).

 Tutorial available online: